jake8655/tkinter-app/README.md

 - Each trash collected is +1 point
 - Trash spawns from the top (maybe ocean brings it) and stops at shore
 - Whole scene is on the shore
+## Issue
+- Still don't know how to move to exact coords